newatoms/beta/_private/customers/stby/posts-and-research/service-design-in-movies/service-design-in-movies.md

 People get used to improvements so quickly that what was new a moment ago is now the norm.
 (Louis CK has [a pretty good sketch](https://www.youtube.com/watch?v=ZFsOUbZ0Lr0) illustrating this during the talk show, *Conan*).

 Customer satisfaction is becoming the unique selling point for services that seem more and more alike.
-But the difference between thinking you know what your users want and actually knowing what your users want, are two vastly different things.
+But the difference between thinking you know what your users want and actually knowing what your users want are two vastly different things.

 The spaceship *Aximo* in the Pixar film *WALL-E*, released in 2008, is a great example of this.